 Which programs and services are available to the military community at PLNU?

-Point Loma Nazarene University serves the military community throughout all of its programs.
-There are no exclusions from any of our programs for military connected students.
+Point Loma Nazarene University serves the military community in all of our programs.
+There are no exclusions from any programs for military-connected students.
 Programs and services are offered in a variety of formats and locations.
-It is important for the service member, veteran, or family member to assess the program for the best fit with their needs.
-Not all programs are eligible for all military benefits, please check with our Military Outreach Counselor, Lauren Lahn, if you have questions about a program to which you may apply.
+It’s important for the service member, veteran, or family member to assess the program for the best fit with their needs.
+Not all programs are eligible for all military benefits, so please check with our military outreach counselor, if you have questions about a program to which you may apply.

 What categories of military benefits are accepted at PLNU?

 Veterans thrive when their professional transition has three critical components: community, education, and faith.
-And not only are these pillars beneficial to veterans, but they are helpful to anyone in transition.
-At PLNU we are fully committed to all three.
-We are united in our commitment to serve others with genuine compassion, generosity, and humility.
-This community of service and connection creates a genuinely safe place for student veterans and military families to learn, prosper, and find purpose in their education.
+Not only are these pillars beneficial to veterans, they’re helpful to anyone in transition.
+At PLNU we’re fully committed to all three; we’re united in our commitment to serve others with genuine compassion, generosity, and humility.
+This community of service and connection creates a genuinely safe place for student-veterans and military families to learn, prosper, and find purpose in their education.
 Through our faith we enjoy a host of worship, service, and leadership opportunities, which provides us the opportunity to be renewed, ready, and engaged with purpose.
-We truly want to share the abundance of love and compassion that defines our faith with our military connected students and their families.
+We truly want to share the abundance of love and compassion that defines our faith with our military-connected students and their families.

 Our admissions counselors will help you with everything from submitting transcripts and academic planning to VA benefits and other financial aid.
 We’ll even have your transcripts evaluated before you apply for admission to see which of your military credits can be transferred.

-You can apply to PLNU on the website at pointloma.edu or through the CommonApp.
+You can apply to PLNU on the website at pointloma.edu or through CommonApp.

-If you are active duty, reserves, or a veteran or a spouse or child of a service member, please contact our Military Outreach Senior Counselor, Lauren Lahn, at firstname.lastname@example.org.
-Lauren will guide you through the application process and help you connect with all of the best resources to help you answer your questions before, during, and after your application.
+If you’re active duty, reserves, a veteran, or a spouse or child of a service member, please contact our military outreach senior counselor at firstname.lastname@example.org.
+The counselor will guide you through the application process and help you connect with all of the best resources to help you answer your questions before, during, and after your application.